Those of us with short memories could be fogiven for thinking that Champions League lunacy is a recent phenomomen.

 Where do we begin?

 Let's get the one damp squib out of the way.
 Led by a young Jose Mourinho, Porto made light work of Lyon, beating them 2-0 at home on March 23rd and drawing the second leg 2-2 a couple of weeks later.
-So far so good.
+Their drama had already played out a few weeks earlier when Mourinho sprinted up the Old Trafford touchline as the Portuguese giants shocked Alex Ferugson and Manchester United.

 Meanwhile in London, Arsenal and Chelsea's quarter-final was decided by none other than Wayne Bridge, when he popped up to give Chelsea a 2-1 win in Highbury after a 1-1 draw at Stamford Bridge.